English as a second or foreign language: United Kingdom

-United States qualifications
+United States

 Some U.S. instructors at community colleges, private language schools and universities qualify to teach English to adult non-native speakers by completing a Master of Arts (MA) in TESOL.
 Other degrees may be a Master in Adult Education and Training or Applied Linguistics.
 This degree also qualifies them to teach in most EFL contexts.
 There are also a growing number of online programs offering TESOL degrees.
 In fact, "the growth of Online Language Teacher Education (OLTE) programs from the mid-1990s to 2009 was from 20 to more than 120".